 Table 1.
-Additional site in the Glossopdale Sub-Area
+Additional sites with potential to accommodate development in the Glossopdale Sub-Area

 WITHIN GREEN BELT Name Ref.
 Summary Mitigation and Design Recommendations Platt Street, 2 Developing woodland and scrub on rising land between Padfield Padfield and Hadfield, south-east of a disused railway line which is on an (SHLAA ref embankment elevated above the northern part of the site.
 The SS037) southern part of the site rises above the level of this embankment.
 The existing settlement edge is well defined and vegetated.
 The site is well screened by vegetation within and surrounding the site.
 Built development and changes in topography surrounding the site also provide effective screening.
 However, development of the site would lead to physical coalescence between Padfield and Hadfield.
 Potential site identified as suitable for development in landscape terms subject to the physical coalescence between Hadfield and Padfield being addressed.
+Brickfield 12 Sloping, semi-enclosed, semi-improved grassland and scrub on a Street, small field between existing residential development on the Padfield settlement edge.
+Beyond the site the land rises up from the (SHLAA ref settlement edge to a ridge to the south of the site.
+The site has low SS036) visual prominence as the ridge screens views from the south, and remaining views are well screened by the existing surrounding built development.
+Development of the site could improve the existing settlement edge, subject to vegetation to the south of the site being retained and augmented to create a vegetated edge.
+Potential site identified as suitable for development in landscape terms subject to the creation of an appropriate landscape framework which would include the retention of the existing surrounding vegetation.